ariadoos/Laravel-Modules/README.md

     php artisan make:module {module-name}
 ~~~

-For instance, it you need to create a shop module, then you should run a command given below
+For instance, if you need to create a shop module, then you should run a command given below

 ~~~php
     php artisan make:module Shop